 Jail Time for First Offense: No mandatory sentence

 Second- or Subsequent Offense Driving Without Insurance (Uninsured Motorist) Penalties:

 Fines for Second Offense: Up to $5000

 Community Service for Second Offense: Thirty (30) days

 License Suspension for Second Offense: Two (2) year loss of driving privileges

 Jail Time for Second Offense: No mandatory sentence

 Allowing Another to Drive Without Insurance (“Allowing” Tickets)

 Because of the language in the statute, you could be charged with “Allowing Driving Without Insurance” even if you were not the driver of the uninsured vehicle.
 Simply allowing someone to drive an uninsured vehicle when you knew or should have known that the vehicle did not have liability insurance coverage is still a violation of N.J.S.A.
 39:6B-2.
 The same penalties as above will apply to a non-driver who is charged with allowing another to drive without insurance.
 The state will need to prove that the registered owner of the vehicle knew or should have known that the vehicle was uninsured, and often our attorneys are able to negotiate a dismissal of this ticket as part of a plea agreement when the circumstances are right.
 Call us to see how we can help you.

-Get Help From a NJ Driving Without Insurance Ticket Lawyer Near Newark NJ
+Get Help From a NJ Driving Without Insurance (Uninsured Motorist) Ticket Lawyer Near Newark NJ